DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Owner

-Useful in understanding who owns or is responsible for the machine
+Useful in understanding who owns or is responsible for the machine.

 ### Rack